 Solution: Using social media to highlight your client’s company work culture, writing targeted job descriptions, strengthening your EVP practices, and focusing on enhancing your gigger’s overall experience while working with you can boost your employer branding.

-2. Difficulty in Building Meaningful Relationships
+2. Difficulty in building meaningful relationships

 Many gig workers feel disconnected from their company after the project or the contract period ends.